 - Someone who is new to the discipline of longitudinal and lifecourse studies - perhaps moving into the area from another field.

 Each year, the conference will feature dedicated scientific, social and networking events, tailored to the needs of ECRs.
 It will provide a forum for ECRs to meet and get to know one another, and to network with senior academics too.
 If you’ve never come to the SLLS Conference before, we would love to see you this year!
 We are planning more ECR events than ever before and it promises to be a particularly friendly, supportive and sociable conference.

 Your ECR Representatives

-Gergo Baranyi and Stella Tsoli speak up for the interests of ECRs in the Society.
+Jessica Ordemann and Thomas O'Toole speak up for the interests of ECRs in the Society.
 They represent the views of the ECR membership to the SLLS Executive Committee at their meetings.
 They are your contacts if you wish to get more involved with the Society or suggest ideas for ECR-focussed events or initiatives.

-Gergo and Stella would love to hear your thoughts and ideas on how the Society can better serve the needs of ECRs and support their careers in longitudinal and lifecourse research.
+Jessica and Thomas would love to hear your thoughts and ideas on how the Society can better serve the needs of ECRs and support their careers in longitudinal and lifecourse research.
 They also welcome all feedback (good, bad and everything in between) on the Society’s current efforts to support and engage ECRs.
 Contributions to this webpage are also very welcome.